Goa is not only about beaches..it’s much more than that !!

 Must read kindle version of book by Maria Teresa Menezes.
 Click here http://t.ly/Chkd

 Anjuna Flea Market is one of the sought after market in Goa by tourists from across the globe.
 It holds from 9 am to 6 pm every Wednesday near Anjuna Beach.
 It is believed by many people that this market was started by father hippi called ‘Eight Finger Eddie’ in 1975.
 The hippis came together and traded their belongings to fund their stay in Goa further.
 This daytime market have Goan, Kashmiri and Tibetan shops which mostly sells souvenirs, Clothes, bags and jewelries.
 It also has wide range of food outlets among other things.
 It is one of the most important shopping destinations of North Goa.

 Doodhsagar Waterfall – Sonaulim

-Baga Beach Calangute Beach Candolim Beach Sinquerim Beach Arambol Beach Vagator Beach 2.
-Calangute Beach Calangute Beach is one of the largest north Goa Beaches.
-The name of the beach got synonymous with a town in north Goa called Calangute.
-Calangute is almost 43 km from Goa International Airport and 20 km from Thivim RailwayContinue reading “Happening, secluded and vibrant 6 best North Goa beaches…”
+Baga Beach Calangute Beach Candolim Beach Sinquerim Beach Arambol Beach Vagator Beach 1.
+Baga Beach Baga beach is just 2 km north of Calangute Beach and Baga comes in the jurisdiction of Calangute Panchayat.
+Baga Beach is one of the most popular Beaches in north Goa and has been the center of attraction for manyContinue reading “Happening, secluded and vibrant 6 best North Goa beaches…”

 Doodhsagar Waterfall Doodhsagar Waterfall (Lake of Milk) is located in Sonaulim which is 75 km from Calangute, 60 km from state capital city Panaji and 40 km from Ponda.
 It is 80 km south of Belagavi.
 We can go to Collem by whichever means of transport e.g. train, bus, hired cab.
 We can even rentContinue reading “Doodhsagar Falls, A 3- streamed waterfall in Goa”